Bosz Fumes As Leverkusen Miss Chance To Top Bundesliga - UrduPoint

 Hoffenheim scored a second-half consolation goal through Togo winger Ihlas Bebou.

-Borussia Moenchengeladbach, who host Manchester City in the last 16, first leg, of the Champions League next month, earned their first win in five league games with a 1-0 win at Arminia Bielefeld.
+Borussia Moenchengeladbach, who host Manchester City in the first leg of the Champions League last 16 next month, earned their first win in five league games with a 1-0 victory at Arminia Bielefeld.

 Mid-table Augsburg rebounded after back-to-back defeats with a 1-0 win at Cologne with Brazilian winger Iago netting the late winner.